tek/hix/readme.md

 ## `cabal upload`

-To upload package candidates or publish to Hackage:
+To upload package candidates, publish or upload docs to Hackage:

 ```
 nix run .#candidates
 nix run .#release
+nix run .#docs
 ```

 If the arg `versionFile` is given, the script will substitute the `version:` line in that `hpack` file after asking for